-Proposals will be addressed to the Department of Public Parks, and endorsed "Proposals for Bronze Work, City Hall Fountain."
+Proposals will be addressed to the Department of Public Parks, and endorsed "Froposals for Bronze Work, City Hall Fountain."

 HENRY G. STEBBINS.

-SALEM H. WALES,
+SALEM H. WALES.

 HENRY G. STEBBINS.

 SALEM H. WALES,

 PHILIP BISSINGER,

 DAVID B. WILLIAMSON,

-SAMUEL HALL.
+SAMUEL HALL,

 Commissioners.

 DEPARTMENT OF PUBLIC PARKS.

-36 Union Square, New York, July 23d, 1873.
-SEALED PROPOSALS WILL BE RECEIVED AT this office until 12 o'clock noon, of August 6th, 1873, for the completion of a series of ornamental Bases and Lamp Posts connected with Flag-staff decoration on
+36 Union Square,

+New York, July 23d, 1873.

+SEALED PROPOSALS WILL BE RECEIVED AT this office until 12 o'clock noon, of August 6th, 1873. for the completion of a series of ornamental Bases and Lamp Posts connected with Flag-staff decoration on Union Source.
-Lamp Posts connected with Flag-stati decoration of Union Square.

-Plans and specifications for this work may now be seen at the office of Design and Superintendence (Architect's Room) as above.

-The work is to be finished within fifteen days after execution of contract.
+Lamp Posts connected with Flag-staff decoration on Union Square.
+Plans and specifications for this work may now be seen at the office of Design and Superintendence (Architect's oom) as above.
+The work is to be finished within fifteen days after ex-The work is to be naisined within interest day.